Assessment and diagnosis ASD - Autism Spectrum Disorder

 People with ASD also exhibit what are known as repetitive or stereotyped behaviors.
 For example, children may tend to line up toys rather than play with them, or try to turn the wheels of toy cars with their finger rather than play with the toy car.

-Their interests can be rigid and excessive, like the child who becomes interested in airplanes, but knows the number of seats in each type of commercial aircraft, the strength and make of the engines, and the model of plane that connects each major city.
+Their interests can be rigid and excessive.
+Like the child who becomes interested in airplanes, but knows: the number of seats in each type of commercial aircraft, the strength and make of the engines, and the model of plane that connects each major city.

 How is ASD assessed and diagnosed ?